TheGreatMcPain/TheGreatMcPain-overlay/app-emulation/README.md

 The DXVK ebuilds are based on [pchome's dxvk-gentoo-overlay](https://github.com/pchome/dxvk-gentoo-overlay).

-To install DXVK to a WINEPREFIX use `dxvk-setup`, or `dxvk-mingw-setup`.

 The dxvk-config useflag is mainly for Proton since Proton's wine-dxgi uses it to read certain dxgi related dxvk.conf options that normally require dxvk's version of dxgi (this allows vkd3d and dxvk to co-exist), and I like to use my dxvk ebuilds in self-built